New Jersey Property Tax Rates by Town (2024)

 5 Highest Effective Rates

 About these rates.
 Effective tax rates are a comparison/estimation tool published by the NJ Division of Taxation.
 They are not the rate used to compute an individual tax bill.
 Verify with the local assessor before relying on these for a transaction.
-Source: NJ Division of Taxation, as of 2025.
+Source: NJ Division of Taxation, 2024 General Tax Rates (latest published).

 Somerset County